carlmontanari/scrapli/README.md

     structured_result = textfsm_parse("/path/to/my/template", results[0].result)
 ```

-*NOTE*: If a template does not return structured data an empty dict will be returned!
+*NOTE*: If a template does not return structured data an empty string will be returned!

 ## Timeouts